No More (1944 song)

-"No More" is a song with music by Toots Camarata (also known as Tutti Camarata) and words by Bob Russell.
-It is usually mentioned in connection with Billie Holiday, who recorded it on October 4, 1944.
+"No More" is a song with music by Toots Camarata, lyrics by Bob Russell, and vocals by Billie Holiday.
+It was recorded on October 4, 1944 in New York City, and distributed by Decca Records.
 The song is sometimes listed as "(You Ain't Gonna Bother Me) No More".

-According to one source, Holiday would refer to "No More" as one of her favorite songs.
+According to one source, Holiday referred to "No More" as one of her favorite songs.